pd-projects/hugo-puredata.info/content/objects/choice.md

 description: "best match of list to templates"
 bref: "best match of list to templates"
 draft: false
+categories: ["object"]
-categories: ["object", "'EXTRA' (patches and externs in pd/extra)"]
+pd-category: "'EXTRA' (patches and externs in pd/extra)"
 ---

 ### [choice]